ISIS3510-GN43/.github/profile/README.md

 # Business Question
 ## Kotlin
 ### BQ 2
-- What times of day are there more students free near the university?
+✅ - What times of day are there more students free near the university?
  - What is my current average in my X subject?
-- Does the average calculation time of the function “what do I need to pass?” exceed our target (100 ms)?
+➖ - Does the average calculation time of the function “what do I need to pass?” exceed our target (100 ms)? *Analytics part

 ## Flutter
 ### BQ 2